rubi13rubi/Whatsapp3/README.md

 ## Server installing

 The server is designed to run on a linux or windows machine.
 There is not a binary for the server as it can be interpreted with python, but **there is a server folder on each release version src directory** with the server version that will work best with that client release.
 Using different server and client versions can cause issues.
 To avoid having issues with the opus library (which requires additional files to work), **copy the entire folder and not only the python file**.
-The folder contains all the opus files for windows (.dll) and must be kept always with the server file itself.
-Linux does not require the .dll files.
+The folder contains all the opus files for Windows (.dll) and Linux (.a) and must be kept always with the server file itself.
+Some linux distributions may not require the .a files as they are already installed.
 The folder also contains the requirements file, so you can install python dependencies using:
 ```
+pip install --update pip
 pip install -r requirements.txt
 ```
 If you find an error or your distribution does not recommend using pip, you can use a **python virtual environment**.
-To create a virtual environment open use `python -m venv wpp3venv`.
+To create a virtual environment open use `python3 -m venv wpp3venv`.
 Then you should be able to install the requirements with the pip from the virtual environment using
 ```
+wpp3venv/bin/pip install --update pip
 wpp3venv/bin/pip install -r requirements.txt
 ```
 To use the virtual environment when executing your files, you need to execute the python binary of the venv instead of the one in your system.
 Simply replace `python3` with `wpp3venv/bin/python3`